Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 146
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 146/Newspaper reports from 1882

 No. 12 - Paysage (Environs de Trouville).